 Yes, you have been hurt and betrayed.
 So who can you trust to tell anything to?
 I mean your deepest, darkest secrets or pains or fears?

 And if you can’t think of anyone, find a therapist.
 And if it gets really bad for you, and you’re thinking about taking your own life, then at least call the suicide hotline first.
-They want to hear your struggles, and have helped others going through the same thing.
+You can share your story anonymously.
+They want to hear your struggles and have helped others going through the same thing.

 Their number is 1-800-273-8255.